 - These wiggly and delicious worms come in a pack of 250 in Amazon.
 The Bassett’s Cricket Ranch wax worms are fat plump worms that can be an item of delicacy in your leopard gecko’s food menu.

 - Dubia roaches are healthy and tasty for leopard gecko’s food.
-They are also very easy to breed and many owners will create the own Dubia roach colony to save money.
+They are also very easy to breed and many owners will create their own Dubia roach colony to save money.

 - Nutritional Information for leopard gecko food: Moisture 65.6%, Fat 7.2%, Protein 23.4%, Fiber 2.9%, Ash 1.2%, Ca ppm 800, P ppm 2600, CA/P ratio 0.308%